Preparing for a 1-in-1,000 Year Loss: Insurance Resilience 10 Years After the Christchurch Earthquake

 Now, the removal of contents cover by the EQC is forcing the market to focus on estimating residential contents replacement values.
 While contents values are lower than building values, they are harder to estimate.
 It is logical the contents value should increase with the building value across a portfolio, but dwelling by dwelling, what is the contents value?
 How much does it cost to replace the fridge, the dining table, the food in the cupboard, all the children’s shoes and so on?
 It adds up – and faster than most homeowners realize.

 The public is both apathetic when in comes to investing time to take stock of their possessions and lightning fast with criticism on social media.
 Consequently, it may take many years until the industry accurately quantifies underinsurance for residential contents.
 Right now, though, individual insurers can test the sensitivity of their risk to this underinsurance by running different assumptions through the model.
 In this way they can put some bounds on the new contents risk they have received from the new EQC arrangements.
 Data quality is improving but no one should be content to stop improving now.
 The New Zealand market has seen a lot of changes since the CES in 2010/2011 and it is likely there are more changes to come.

-Laura joined RMS in 2014 and is a Product Manager within the global earthquake product management team, based in London.
-She is responsible for the RMS New Zealand Earthquake HD Model, as well as the Australia earthquake, and Europe earthquake models.
+Laura joined Moody's RMS in 2014 and is a Senior Product Manager within the global earthquake product management team, based in London.
+She is responsible for the Moody's RMS New Zealand Earthquake HD Model, as well as the Australia earthquake, and Europe earthquake models.

 Laura is a Certified Catastrophe Risk Analyst and holds a bachelor’s degree in Geography, and a master’s degree in Risk and Environmental Hazard both from Durham University.